-Monadic testing is a type of pricing research that introduces survey respondents to individual concepts, products in isolation.
+Monadic testing is a type of pricing research that introduces survey respondents to individual concepts in isolation.
 It is usually used in studies where independent findings for each stimulus are required, unlike in comparison testing, where several stimuli are tested side-by-side.

 It is called monadic (from Greek μοναδικός, or “single”) because each product or concept is displayed and evaluated separately, one at a time.